michalkotlinski/www/md/faq.md

 ### Will there be further offers?

 Of course.
-No business can predict the future, not even the DAO - so it's perfectly normal for the DAO to review its engagement with the service provider at regular intervals.
+No business can predict the future, not even the DAO - so it's expected for the DAO to review its engagement with the service provider at regular intervals.
 New offers can be submitted by the service provider at anytime - each of these can be as simple or as complex as needed as the terms are written in a turing complete smart contract language.

 ### Will the terms of the offer be explained in plain English?